 There are some wonderful characteristics across the various beef breeds, though it is possible to get a bad steak from a pure, native breed animal and excellent beef from a careful cross.
 By ensuring that beef comes from a slow growing animal that has led as stress-free a life as possible, eaten a natural diet of grass and hay, and that the carcass has been dry-aged after slaughter, you’re almost certain to get really good beef regardless.
 The reason we have such strong national heritage when it comes to producing beef is the same thing we’re internationally renowned for complaining about; the weather.
 With plenty of rain we grow very good grass, which is the primary natural diet for cattle and sheep.

 While a great deal of the beef sold commercially is from dairy cattle or an associated cross, there are still plenty of farmers proudly committed to producing beef that bears testament to our heritage.
-Of the breeds we have farmed at the Ginger Pig, the majestic Longhorns were the first over ten years ago and we still have a herd today.
-Over the years we have farmed Shorthorns, Herefords, Belted Galloways and Riggits.
-We have worked hard over the years to build a network of like-minded farmers to produce the best quality beef found in the UK today.
+Of the breeds we have farmed at The Ginger Pig, the majestic Longhorns were the first over ten years ago.
+Over the years we have also farmed Shorthorns, Herefords, Belted Galloways and Riggits ourselves.
+Over recent years, we have worked hard to build a network of like-minded farmers to produce the best quality beef found in the UK today.

 We hang our beef to dry age, and the amount of time for which the meat hangs depends on each animal.
 Cattle with a good covering of fat will hang for much longer, and so our cold room manager is charged with ensuring that every piece of beef gets the time and attention warranted.
 While there are parts of the forequarter – used for stewing and slow cooking – which only really need hanging for a couple of weeks, a forerib or sirloin with a decent fat covering will age for upwards of 45 days while still improving, and the right rump can be taken to 80 with good effect.